Announcing CloudQuery Terraform Drift Detection

 - Execution Time: Doesn’t impact the CI step as it happens centrally on your schedule.

-- Throttling Errors: This is dealt with at the core of cloudquery and it doesn’t hit throttle errors even if you have 1000 CIs runs in parallel as they just talk to the PostgreSQL.
+- Throttling Errors: This is dealt with at the core of cloudquery and it doesn’t hit throttle errors even if you have 1000 CI jobs running in parallel as they just talk to the PostgreSQL.

 Following is what will happen if you run cloudquery scan in the CI: